If you are concerned that a family member has dementia, the first step is to arrange for them to see a GP.

 Dementia Resource Centre

-There is a wide range of support available in Peterborough for people with dementia, including advocacy, dementia advisers, dementia cafés, activities, information and peer support.
+There is a wide range of support available in Peterborough for people with dementia, including dementia advisers, dementia cafés, activities, information and peer support.

 - Dementia Resource Centre - we commission the Alzheimer's Society to run a resource centre on our behalf.
 The service offers advice, information, and support to any resident affected by dementia in Peterborough